volab/IoT_EPS/_1_userDoc/source/softDev.rst

 In Station mode, fast flashing (20 times 100ms, 100ms) before to try connection and after slow flashing while waiting for connection.
 (500ms with a 20 times time out - new in 24/12/2018).
-If no connection detected afte 20 tries Automaticaly switch in SoftAP mode.
+If no connection detected afte 20 tries Automatically switch in SoftAP mode.

 In Access Point LED FLash quickly (20 times 100ms-500ms) and led flash slowly (50ms-2s) while waiting for connection.